High Performance Computing

 (cod.
 90535, 9 CFU, autumn semester)

-The traditional sequential computer model is now confined to application environments where low information processing capabilities (industrial equipment, mobile phones, netbooks) are sufficient.
+The traditional sequential computer model is now confined to application environments where low information processing capabilities are sufficient (industrial equipment, domestic appliances, some mobile phones).
 In all other cases, computing platforms make use of multiple computing units simultaneously.
 These parallel computers require specific programming techniques, in order to obtain more processing power through the (explicit or implicit) control of cooperation between the various computing units.

 For a computer scientist it is therefore important to know the various types of parallel architectures available today and to be able to program parallel computers, and generally have some knowledge of the high performance computing sector, considering also today's emphasis of large-size and high-dimensional datasets.